ansys/pymechanical/doc/source/index.rst

 The package presents a Python-friendly interface to drive the software that facilitates the use of Mechanical scripting commands.

-With PyMechanical, you can can accommplish such tasks as these:
+With PyMechanical, you can accomplish such tasks as these:

 - Accelerate the preparation of your simulations.
 - Combine the expressiveness of general-purpose Python code to control